Radware/DP_Health_AWS/README.md

 ### Detector Lambda Subnet ###
 Detector Lambda is going to require access to AWS API from within the VPC (more details in [Detector Lambda Endpoints](#detector-lambda-endpoints)).<br>
-to make sure Lambda doesn't effect any other instances, it's recommended to use a separate subnet for this Lambda.
+To make sure Lambda doesn't affect any other instances, it is recommended to use a separate subnet for this Lambda.

 ### Detector Lambda Endpoints ###
-Detector Lambda performs several operations in AWS API (more details in [Detector Lambda Permissions](#detector-lambda-permissions))<br>
+Detector Lambda performs several operations in AWS API.
+(For more details, see [Detector Lambda Permissions](#detector-lambda-permissions))<br>
-In order to gain access to AWS API from within the VPC Lambda requires an Endpoing matching the operation type.<br><br>
+In order to gain access to AWS API from within the VPC, Lambda requires an endpoint matching the operation type.

-<b>Note:</b> in order to use Endpoints, DNS resolution and DNS hostname resolution must be enabled in the VPC.<br>
+<b>Note:</b> In order to use endpoints, DNS resolution and DNS hostname resolution must be enabled in the VPC.<br>
-Create 2 endpoints:
+Create two endpoints:
 1. com.amazonaws.us-east-2.ec2 - for the EC2 related operations
 2. com.amazonaws.us-east-2.monitoring - for posting metric data into CloudWatch

-each endpoint should be attached to the Lambda VPC and a security group allowes Lambda to send the APIs .
+Each endpoint should be attached to the Lambda VPC and a security group allows Lambda to send the APIs .

 ### Detector Lambda CloudWatch Rule ###
-Detector Lambda needs scheduled CloudWach rule, the rule will trigger Lambda function every 15 minutes use the following expresion `0/15 * ? * * *`
+Detector Lambda needs scheduled CloudWach rule.
+The rule will trigger a Lambda function every 15 minutes. <br>
+Use the following expression `0/15 * ? * * *`

 ### Detector Lambda Permissions ###
 The Lambda needs the following permissions: